tg-rs/carapax/GUIDE.md

 See [example](examples/app/ratelimit.rs) for implementation details.

-Same as in access you can protect a single handler, chain or entire bot.
+Same as in access, you can protect a single handler, a chain or the entire bot.

 Note that you need to enable `ratelimit` feature in `Cargo.toml`: